anfb/learningRspec/README.md

 ```
 bundle install
 ```
-## Now we going to create the estructure to use the RSpec
+### Now we going to create the estructure to use the RSpec

 inside folder unitTest type the command:
 ```
 rspec --init
 ```
+So...
+In new folder created by RSpec 'unitTest\ *spec*', we must to create a new file called spec_example.rb